 If all 8 cost reduction strategies are implemented, the cost savings will be much greater than appeared possible through offshoring.

-From the book "Build-to-Order & Mass Customization," Copyright 8 2008 by Dr. David M. Anderson
+From Chapter 3 of the book "Build-to-Order & Mass Customization," Copyright 8 2008 by Dr. David M. Anderson

-Many companies are moving manufacturing operations overseas or outsource to foreign countries because they think it will save cost.
+Many companies have moved manufacturing operations overseas or outsourced to foreign countries because they think it will save cost.
 And their primitive cost systems make such a move appear to be justified.
 If all they quantify is parts and labor, then moving to a A low labor rate@ country labor will appear to lower labor cost.
-Since no other costs are quantified, it is a A case closed@ decision.
+Since no other costs are not quantified, it is a A case closed@ decision.

 The following discussion addresses issues affecting companies